Elachista eleochariella: Description

 The larvae feed on glaucous sedge (Carex flacca), carnation sedge (Carex panicea), black sedge (Carex nigra), common spike-rush (Eleocharis palustris) and common cottongrass (Eriophorum angustifolium).
-The larvae form an upper-surface mine, starting just under the tip of the leaf.
-They first form a corridor which runs upwards, then doubles, widening all the while, with the final part taking about half the width of the leaf.
 There is some confusion as to the form of the mine with a different description on the UKmoths website.

 Pupation takes place outside of the mine.

 Distribution

 In Europe it is found from northern Europe and northern Russia to the Pyrenees and Alps, and from Ireland to Romania.
 It is also found in North America.